-Takes place right after Hanson captures Amy's killer in Orpheus 3.3.
+This story takes place right after Hanson captures Amy's killer in Orpheus 3.3 from Season 2.
 Loads and loads of angst.

 Chapter 1: 0.3 Days